See Mortgage Rate Quotes for Your Home

 USAA is also a great place to obtain home financing if you prefer to keep all your finances in one convenient place.
 It delivers the same blend of value and quality in auto loans, deposit accounts and credit cards.
 Keep in mind that USAA limits its membership to qualified members of the armed forces and to veterans.
 Military personnel stationed at Naval Station Great Lakes or the Rock Island Arsenal, take heed: Applying for a membership with USAA should be the first step you take.

-Best Mortgage Lender for Poor Credit: Quicken Loans
+Best Mortgage Lender for FHA loans: Quicken Loans

 Borrowers struggling to qualify for a mortgage should consider applying for an FHA loan through Quicken Loans, as the online lender is both the largest private originator of FHA loans and one of the fastest-growing mortgage lenders in the state.
 The FHA program provides low-income homebuyers with an affordable mortgage, requiring low down payments and reduced credit score requirements as low as 580.
 Instead of the typical 20% down payment expected by conventional loans, Quicken Loans can get you qualified for an FHA loan with as low as 3.5% down.

 Over the past five years, Quicken Loans underwrote more than 11,000 FHA loans across the state, and it was the most popular FHA lender in Bureau, Ford, Grundy, Henry and Jackson counties, to name a few.
-While both Guaranteed Rate and Wells Fargo were close contenders for the best lender for poor credit in Illinois, what set Quicken Loans apart was its untarnished record for customer service.
+What sets Quicken Loans apart was its untarnished record for customer service.
 The online lender obtained J.D.
 Power's top award for customer satisfaction in primary mortgage origination for the past eight years, as well as the top spot for customer satisfaction in mortgage servicing over the past four years.
 Even better, due to its status as an online lender, borrowers can expect consistent quality in service regardless of whether they reside in Springfield or Libertyville.

 How We Chose the Best Mortgage Lenders in Illinois